-Have you ever crossed your leg for so long and suddenly felt tingling or pin and needle sensations in your leg to your toes or have you ever sat down on the toilet bowl for so long and felt like your leg was heavy when standing up?
+Have you ever crossed your leg for so long and suddenly felt tingling sensations in your leg?
+Or have you sat down on the toilet bowl for so long and felt like your leg was heavy when standing up?
 If you have, then you compressed your sciatic nerve.

-The sciatic nerve is the widest and longest nerve in the body, running from the lower back down the thigh towards the knee, so it can be compressed in so many ways causing pain
+The sciatic nerve is the largest and longest nerve in the body, running from the lower back down the thigh towards the knee, so it can be compressed in so many ways causing pain

 1. Child’s Pose